A week or so after Christmas, a heavy package arrived in the mail.

 They are stories about me.

-As I read, the stories remind me that my darkness isn’t that different from my ancestor’s.
+And as I read, the stories remind me that my darkness isn’t that different from my ancestor’s.

 It occurs to me then, that our work is this: